 Field-hunting tip

-Look in fumarolic deposits country — that is the host setting where chlormanganokalite typically forms.
+Look in fumarolic deposits country, the host setting where chlormanganokalite typically forms.
 If you start seeing halite, sylvite, hematite in float, you are in the right ground.
 Field specimens usually show a tabular to rhombohedral crystals, often massive or as efflorescent crusts habit, so train your eye for that shape before scanning the outcrop.